MikkelStorgaard/thesis/tableofcontents.md

     1. a short description of the syntax
     2. description of the benefits of F# being .NET and lib-sharing with C#

-Part One: The FShark Building Blocks
+Part One: The FShark Language
+3a.
+Write the complete FShark grammar
+    (include supported statements in grammar)
+3b.
+List the supported F# Operators

 3. The FShark Prelude
   1. Introduction
   2. Description of the chosen library functions, their F# implementations and corresponding Futhark function.
   3. Arguing their correctness (also from testing) based on equivalence testing between F# and FShark

 4. The F# Subset
-  0. Write the complete FShark grammar
   1. Introduction
   2. Arguing for the selected subset (i.e. why specifically operators and built-in math functions)
   3. Description of the chosen library functions and their F# implementations.